 Didsbury has considered the typical family suburb with its many parks and family-friendly venues.
-The Beaver Road Primary School and St Catherine’s are one of the most preferred schools in Manchester as a whole.
-Once you get there you will see that almost everything is catered to fit the needs of young families, looking for a secure life.
+The Beaver Road Primary School and St Catherine’s are among the most preferred schools in Manchester as a whole.
+Once you get there, you will see that almost everything is catered to fit the needs of young families looking for a secure life.

 Now that we’ve covered the good parts of the city, it’s time to talk a little bit about the bad ones.
-Like with any other big city, there are areas with higher crime rates, theft, and etc. For your convenience, we have listed them below:
+Like any other big city, there are areas with higher crime rates, theft, etc. For your convenience, we have listed them below:

-We hope you found our nifty article helpful and like always – don’t forget to leave your thoughts and experiences in the comment section below!
+We hope you found our nifty article helpful, and like always – don’t forget to leave your thoughts and experiences in the comment section below!